 You fight nonstop

-While disagreements are an inevitable part of being a couple, you shouldn’t feel like you’re always waiting for the next explosion.
+While disagreements are inevitable in being a couple, you shouldn’t feel like you’re always waiting for the next explosion.
 Unresolved conflicts that turn disrespectful and demeaning over time can severely affect your emotional well-being.

-Ask yourself whether you’re both finding a new reason to argue every day.
+Ask yourself whether you’re finding a new reason to argue daily.
 If the answer is yes, it may be time for you to part ways.

 You’re not getting your needs met

 Part of being in a healthy duo involves actively working on good communication.
-When the lines of communication break down, you may start to feel a sense of longing, unease, and even bitterness.
+When the lines of communication break down, you may feel a sense of longing, unease, and even bitterness.

-Something’s off if you’re constantly craving affection that isn’t provided, or if you find yourself daydreaming of a more fulfilling relationship.
+Something’s off if you’re constantly craving affection that isn’t provided or find yourself daydreaming of a more fulfilling relationship.

 You think about breaking up all the time